 Turn Based Strategy

-Final Fantasy Tactics Advance has an abnormally difficult early game, due to a combination of mediocre starting units and a lack of chances for Level Grinding.
-Once the Random Encounters start showing up on the map, though, there is absolutely nothing stopping you from scooping up every last Game Breaker available, until the final boss's ridiculously powerful magic is the only thing that can actually stop you.
+- Final Fantasy Tactics Advance has an abnormally difficult early game, due to a combination of mediocre starting units and a lack of chances for Level Grinding.
+Once the Random Encounters start showing up on the map, though, there is absolutely nothing stopping you from scooping up the best stuff available, until the final boss's ridiculously powerful magic is the only thing that can actually stop you.

-Justified but still very much present in Fire Emblem Radiant Dawn (10).
-It starts with a particularly Ragtag Bunch of Misfits trying to sneak their way past the forces of the most powerful army in the game, making it significantly harder than later parts where the threats are still great, but the player is controlling stronger armies. this is more jarring for players who didn't play the preceding game Path Of Radiance, which, unlike Dawn, has a learning curve.
+- Fire Emblem Radiant Dawn (10) starts with a particularly Ragtag Bunch of Misfits trying to sneak their way past the forces of the most powerful army in the game, making it significantly harder than later parts where the threats are still great, but the player is controlling stronger armies.
+This is more jarring for players who didn't play the preceding game, Path Of Radiance, which, unlike Dawn, has a learning curve.
 Also, the end of most Fire Emblem games (especially Dawn) can range from "not too bad" to "basically impossible" based on how well the best fighters and items were managed leading up to it.

 Wide Open Sandbox

-Randomly generated missions in X3: Terran Conflict' are assigned a "Difficulty" ranking.
-The difficulty just seems to indicate how likely you'll get raped by a M8 class bomber.
+- Randomly generated missions in X3: Terran Conflict are assigned a "Difficulty" ranking.
+The difficulty just seems to indicate how likely you'll get wrecked by a M8 class bomber.
 At high combat ranks (gained slowly by killing enemies), an "Easy" mission will spawn multiple battleships in patrol missions — regardless of what sort of ships you own.
-Good luck killing those battleships in your piddly little corvette!
+Good luck killing those battleships in your piddly little corvette.

-In-Sector versus Out-Of-Sector combat.
-To save on processing power, OOS reduces combat to ships taking turns firing a single, point-blanknote 650 meters or thereabouts volley from all guns at once at a single target.
+- In-Sector versus Out-Of-Sector combat.
+To save on processing power, OOS reduces combat to ships taking turns firing a single, point-blanknote volley from all guns at once at a single target.
 All other variables (area-of-effect, weapons recharge, and so on) are taken out of the equation.
 This skews combat in favor of Wave Motion Guns to the point where recommended loadouts are often drastically different for IS and OOS.